adventurerscodex/uat/uat_docs/dm_tools/dm_tools.md

 Selecting or removing sections from the encounters modal, adds or removes sections

 The environments fields are editable and persist

+Maps and images fields can be added, edited, deleted, and persist

 Points of interest fields can be added, edited, deleted, and persist